Decoding the Conversion: How Many Ounces are in 30ml? A full breakdown

 Q: Can I use a simple online converter instead of calculating manually?

 A: Yes, many online converters are available that can quickly perform this calculation for you.
-However, understanding the underlying principles is still beneficial.
+Even so, understanding the underlying principles is still beneficial.

 Q: Why is the conversion not a whole number?